aiden1999/capstone/docs/planning.md

 Overall questions to ponder:

-> NS has a monopoly on the Dutch rail system -
+> NS (Nederlandse Spoorwegen/Dutch Railways) has a monopoly on the Dutch rail system -
 > are they better compared to other operators?
 >
 > And is Gouda a center of disruption?